vercel/next.js/docs/advanced-features/open-telemetry.md

 npm install @vercel/otel
 ```

-Next, create a custom [`instrumentation.ts`](https://nextjs.org/docs/advanced-features/instrumentation) file in the root of the project:
+Next, create a custom [`instrumentation.ts`](https://nextjs.org/docs/advanced-features/instrumentation) file in the root of the project(if you are using `appDir` configuration or under `pages` folder if that's not the case:

 ```ts
 // instrumentation.ts